Alliance for National Transformation

 The Alliance for National Transformation (ANT), founded on 19 March 2019, is a political party in Uganda.

 Background

 The Forum for Democratic Change (FDC) was the leading opposition party in Uganda during the 2000s and 2010s.
 On three consecutive occasions, during the presidential elections in 2006, 2011 and 2016, the party fielded retired Colonel Doctor Kizza Besigye, as the party's flag-bearer against the ruling National Resistance Movement's candidate, General Yoweri Kaguta Museveni.
 Dr Besigye lost the contest, on each occasion.
-In 2017, Patrick Oboi Amuriat won the FDC presidency against the then-party president, retired Major General Gregory Mugisha Muntu, in hotly contested elections that were allegedly characterised by character assassination and verbal attacks to the person of General Muntu as well as insults, tribal and degrading statements against the person of Patrick Amuriat Oboi by the Muntu team.
+In 2017, Patrick Oboi Amuriat won the FDC presidency against the then-party president, retired Major General Gregory Mugisha Muntu, in hotly contested elections that were allegedly characterised by character assassination and verbal attacks to the person of General Muntu as well as insults, while the Muntu team remained calm and tried to unite the party.
+During that time, Ntale David Richard was an independent with no affiliation to any political party.
 In this election, Amuriat polled 641 votes against 463 votes for Muntu.